1. We build relationships by building self awareness.

 We know that a student’s range of experiences — their home life, their neighborhood and the overall atmosphere of the school — has an outsized impact on their behavior in class.
 [1]

-By building relationships with students, we gain insight into these experiences and can address a number of behaviors without having to resort to suspensions and other punitive methods of discipline.
+By building relationships with students, we gain insight into these experiences and can address a number of behaviors by promoting student strengths and individual awareness.

-Managing student behavior in the context of the community happens by:
+Managing student behavior in the context students strengths happens by:

 • Addressing and discussing the needs of the school community